Location

 The island of Unguja, commonly associated with the name "Zanzibar", has a maximum length from North to South of about 85km and a maximum width from East to West of about 30km.

 The orography of Zanzibar is very varied.
-There are large cultivable areas, especially in the North/North-West, where there are the largest settlements of the population dedicated to agriculture or related activities.
-The entire eastern part of the island is of great tourist importance, due to the presence of long white beaches of coral sand, splendid sea beds, coral atolls and, in general, enchanting landscapes.
+There are large cultivable areas, especially in the North / North-West, where there are the largest settlements of the population dedicated to agriculture or related activities.
+The entire eastern part of the island is of great tourist importance, due to the presence of long, white beaches of coral sand, splendid sea beds, coral atolls and, in general, enchanting landscapes.

 Zanzibar is politically part of Tanzania, but it has its own government and parliament.